What would you think if you heard that you could build your own skis?

 A place where you can make your own original board

-This was made possible by a small garage brand in Minamiuonuma City, Niigata Prefecture: VOLTAGE Design.
-It would be more accurate to say that they "were" a garage brand.
+What made this possible is a small garage brand located in Minamiuonuma City, Niigata Prefecture: VOLTAGE Design.
+It would be more accurate to say they "used to be" a garage brand.

-They were a ski and snowboard brand based in Minamiuonuma, but now they have become a "manufacturer" that develops their own equipment and creates original boards.
+They were a ski and snowboard brand based in Minamiuonuma, but now they've become a "manufacturer," developing their own equipment and creating original boards.

-Mr. Nagai, the manufacturer's representative and mountain guide, thought to himself every day while out in the fields,
+Nagai, the company's representative and a mountain guide, had a thought while out in the field every day:

-"If I could ski on my own board, every day would be more fun."
+"If I could ski on my own skis, every day would be so much more enjoyable."

 Development of the original skis and snowboards began in June 2021, a little over a year ago.
 From there, they rapidly acquired the technology through repeated trial and error, and before the arrival of last winter, they were able to create prototype original skis.
 Now, the technology has evolved even further, and they have reached a point where they are impeccable in terms of graphics, performance, and finish